SabrinaG988/business-dashboard/README.md

 | Facebook | ~1,170 | 10% |
 | Email | ~750 | 7% |

-*Values are estimated from the chart and add up to roughly the total revenue.*

 **Top Products by Revenue** (10 rows, scrollable)